triggermesh/docs/docs/targets/googlesheets.md

 ## Event Types

-The GoogleSheets target will accept any event type, and by default, will stringify the [CloudEvent][ce] and save the data in a new row.
+The GoogleSheets Target will accept any event type, and by default, will stringify the [CloudEvent][ce] and save the data in a new row.

 ### io.triggermesh.googlesheet.append